gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * For Source Option added the ability to Export data from an External DB and use SQL Query
  * Fixed row headers in Editor Tab
  * Added the ability to build a chart based on data from database tables
- * Added posibility to place reduction like 1-4, A-D in part shortcode
+ * Added possibility to place reduction like 1-4, A-D in part shortcode

 = 1.8.7 / 24.07.2018 =
  * Fix Multisite Installation process
  * Fixed the problem: Clicking on the cell raises the table up
- * Fixes for optioon Source - Database
+ * Fixes for option Source - Database
  * Added the ability to edit database table data through the frontend fields
  * Added the ability to create diagrams for cells with shortcodes
  * Fix underline position by exporting to pdf
  * Fix of dynamically applying of diagram's options to diagram preview
  * Add support Strict Matching Option for SSP
- * Fix of displaying merged cells in table footer
+ * Fix of displaying merged cells in the table footer
  * Fix for GlobalSearch

 = 1.8.6 / 03.07.2018 =